oroinc/upgrade/README.md

 # The Oro Source Code Upgrade Toolkit

-A command line helper that facilitates upgrading the source code of the Oro application:
+A command line tool that simplifies upgrading Oro application source code from versions 4.0, 4.1, 4.2, 5.0, and 5.1 to version 6.0.
- * From version 4.0 to 4.2
- * From version 5.0 to 5.1
- * From version 5.1 to 6.0
- * From version 4.0 to 6.0
- * From version 5.0 to 6.0

 Installation
 ------------